 Good Shepherd has gleaning events where a group may go together, or you are always welcome to glean as an individual.
 CROS Ministries provides an information packet.

-The members of this ministry team prayerfully knit or crochet shawls and lap robes for those among us who are ill, home-bound, or experiencing particularly difficult times.
+The members of this ministry team prayerfully knit or crochet shawls and lap robes for those who are ill, home-bound, or experiencing particularly difficult times.
 Knitted garments are brought to the church to be blessed before they are distributed.
-The act of knitting a prayer shawl not only benefits the receiver, but the person knitting is also blessed through generosity of time and talent.
-There's love in every stitch.
-Contact the office with a request for information about patterns and supplies and we will connect you with someone who can help.
+The act of knitting a prayer shawl not only benefits the receiver, but the person knitting is also blessed through the generous giving of time and talent.
+There’s love in every stitch!
+Patterns and supplies are available through the church office.

 400 Seabrook Road, Jupiter, Florida 33469, United States